DrownSelf/UserService/README.md

-# Order-service
+# User Service
 ***
-The service provides functionality to work with orders.
+The service provides functionality to work with user requests.

 # External requirements
 ***